Regrets

 (In true Intamin fashion, Kingda Ka operated for less than three weeks before a shredded launch cable closed the ride for two months of its opening summer; it was closed for three more months after being struck by lightning in 2009 – an incident some expected would ground the troublesome ride permanently.)

 Inherent in their push for innovation, Intamin’s had several other high-profile starts and stops over the years.
 Dragster’s follow-up – 2007’s multi-launch, more-than-vertical, bucking, wild Maverick at Cedar Point – had its opening delayed by weeks when testing revealed that one of the ride’s inversions exerted more force than expected, necessitating its removal and replacement.
-(A weirdly amateurish mishap in the age of computer modeling, especially because anyone watching the point-of-view rendering that includes the heartline roll in question could tell you that it looks like it could break a neck.)
+(A weirdly amateurish mishap in the age of computer modeling, especially because anyone watching the point-of-view rendering that includes the heartline roll in question could tell you that it looks like it would break a neck.)

 In 2010, Intamin produced their second (and to date, final) 300-foot gigacoaster.
 Located at Kings Dominion in Virginia, Intimidator 305 is best understood as a fusion of Millennium Force (with its iconic first drop and soaring elements) and Maverick (with its slaloming turns, compact layout, and “bucking” directional changes).

 But yet again, Intamin failed to predict that that ride’s first maneuver – a giant, 270-degree helix entered at 93 mph – would cause discomfort in riders, including frequent G-force-induced gray-outs and even blackouts.
-A stop-gap fix saw brakes installed down the length of the ride’s 300-foot drop during the inaugural season (allegedly reducing the ride’s top speed from 93 mph to 75), and the complete removal and re-profiling of the helix to a gradual, rising turn (above) that winter.
+A stop-gap fix saw brakes installed down the length of the ride’s 300-foot drop during the inaugural season (allegedly reducing the ride’s top speed from 93 mph to 75), then the complete removal and re-profiling of the helix to a gradual, rising turn (above) that winter.

-Though neither Cedar Fair nor Six Flags has worked with Intamin since, Universal made a high profile gamble on the company with back-to-back installations.
+But to be fair, Intamin hasn’t declined.
+If anything, it’s evolved and perhaps even emerged at a new peak.
+Universal made a high profile gamble on the company with back-to-back installations.
 The results – Hagrid’s Magical Creatures Motorbike Adventure and the Jurassic World VelociCoaster – are pretty inarguably the kind of customized, personality-filled, intense, technological, and innovative coasters that scream “Intamin,” and have been heralded as two of the best roller coasters on Earth, period.

 …But particularly the former (with a record seven launches, hold-less track switch, on-ride audio, and two vertical drop tracks) had a standard Intamin inaugural summer of massive downtime, including nearly daily delayed starts, and entire days of non-operation.